Tantric sex promises the tantalizing possibility of improved sexual connection with your partner, better control during sex and more intense orgasms.

 The idea is that you keep breathing, looking into each other’s eyes, and stroking until you really, truly can’t take it any more.

 When you reach that absolute limit, if you’re going for true tantric sex, you need to calmly, but decisively end the session.
 Take all of that sexual energy with you, but don’t use it.
-No penetration, and no secret masturbation!

 The alternative ending